zephyrproject-rtos/zephyr/doc/application/application.rst

 --------

-Although anybody may use this primer to learn how to build microkernel and nanokernel applications on |project|, the primary audience for this guide
+Although anybody may use this primer to learn how to build microkernel and nanokernel applications on the |codename|, the primary audience for this guide
 is:

 * Application developers coding an application.